Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 attempt blocked

 Attempt blocked.
-Jesurun Rak-Sakyi (Crystal Palace PL2) left footed shot from the centre of the box is blocked.
-Assisted by Robert Street.
+Robert Street (Crystal Palace PL2) left footed shot from the centre of the box is blocked.
+Assisted by Sam Woods.

+Attempt blocked.
+Sam Woods (Crystal Palace PL2) right footed shot from the centre of the box is blocked.

+Attempt blocked.
+Kian Flanagan (Crystal Palace PL2) right footed shot from the left side of the box is blocked.
+Assisted by Sam Woods.

 miss

 Attempt missed.
+Scott Banks (Crystal Palace PL2) left footed shot from outside the box is close, but misses to the right.
+Assisted by Malachi Boateng.

-Jean-Philippe Mateta (Crystal Palace PL2) left footed shot from the centre of the box is just a bit too high.
-Assisted by James Taylor following a fast break.
+Attempt missed.
+Scott Banks (Crystal Palace PL2) left footed shot from the centre of the box misses to the right.
+Assisted by Sam Woods.

 Stoke City U23 Goal